 - This program is open to juniors and seniors who do not need to take a full load of courses to be eligible for graduation. - Students must have a 3.0 cumulative grade point average.
-Exceptions need to be approved by the Guidance Counselor. - TA does not count for a class period, unless the student is enrolled in at least two honors/PSEO classes, is on target to graduate, and has a cumulative GPA of 3.5 by the end of their junior year.
-Then upon approved application, that student may enroll in two LCA classes, TA one period, and have one free period. - Eligible juniors and seniors who want to be involved must contact the Guidance Counselor.
+Exceptions need to be approved by the AcademicCounselor. - Eligible juniors and seniors who want to be involved must contact the Academic Counselor.